-GCR and ODR Backlog Information
+ODR and GCR Backlog Information

 The Company refers to its estimated revenue on uncompleted contracts, including the amount of revenue on contracts for which work has not begun, less the revenue it had recognized under such contracts, as "backlog."
 Backlog includes unexercised contract options.
 The Company's backlog includes projects that have a written award, a letter of intent, a notice to proceed or an agreed upon work order to perform work on mutually accepted terms and conditions.
 Additionally, the difference between the Company's backlog and remaining performance obligations is due to the portion of unexercised contract options that are excluded, under certain contract types, from the Company's remaining performance obligations as these contracts can be canceled for convenience at any time by the Company or the customer without considerable cost incurred by the customer.
+In addition to the Company's backlog, it has a substantial amount of contracts with short lead times that book-and-bill within the same reporting period and are not included in backlog.
 Additional information related to the Company's remaining performance obligations is provided in Note 4-Revenue from Contracts with Customers in the accompanying notes to its consolidated financial statements.
 See also "Item 1A.
-Risk Factors-Our contract backlog is subject to unexpected adjustments and cancellations and could be an uncertain indicator of our future earnings."
+Risk Factors - Our contract backlog is subject to unexpected adjustments and cancellations and could be an uncertain indicator of our future earnings."